Ian Eagle

 Ian Eagle (/ˈaɪ.ən/ EYE-ən; born February 9, 1969) is an American sports announcer.
-He calls NBA, NFL, and college basketball games on CBS, TNT, and TBS, as well as Brooklyn Nets games on the YES Network and French Open tennis for Tennis Channel.
+He calls NFL and college basketball games on CBS, as well as NBA games on Prime Video and Brooklyn Nets games on the YES Network, for which he has been the voice since 1995.
+Since 2024, Eagle has been the lead announcer of the NCAA Tournament on CBS and TNT Sports.
 Other announcing experiences include Army–Navy football games, boxing, and NCAA track and field for CBS.

 Early life and education

-Eagle was born to entertainers Jack Eagle and Monica Maris.
-Jack, a former "Catskills comedian" and commercial actor, was best known for portraying "Brother Dominic" and "Mr. Cholesterol" in Xerox and Fleischmann's margarine television commercials respectively in the 1970s.
+Eagle was born in Miami to entertainers Jack Eagle and Monica Maris.
+Jack, a Jewish former "Catskills comedian" and commercial actor, was best known for portraying "Brother Dominic" and "Mr. Cholesterol" in Xerox and Fleischmann's margarine television commercials respectively in the 1970s.
 Maris was a singer.

-Eagle graduated from Syracuse University's S. I. Newhouse School of Public Communications in 1990.
-He was in the Alpha Epsilon Pi fraternity.
+Eagle grew up in Forest Hills, Queens, in New York City where his favorite sport was baseball and his favorite team was the New York Mets.
+His favorite announcer growing up was Marv Albert.
+He graduated from Syracuse University's S. I. Newhouse School of Public Communications in 1990.
+He was in the Alpha Epsilon Pi, a traditionally Jewish fraternity.

 Career

 Early career

-While at Syracuse, Eagle joined WJPZ his freshman year and announced women’s basketball games at the Carrier Dome.
-In his sophomore year, he was given more opportunities to call high-profile Syracuse Orange games on WAER, a student run radio station.
+While at Syracuse, Eagle joined WJPZ his freshman year and announced women's basketball games at the Carrier Dome.
+In his sophomore year, he was given more opportunities to call high-profile Syracuse Orangemen games on WAER, a student run radio station.
 He also joined UUTV (now CitrusTV), to gain on-camera experience.
 Outside the campus, Eagle interned with then-recent graduate Mike Tirico at WTVH in Syracuse for three years.
 He hosted 10 shows during his senior year.

 Following his graduation in 1990, Eagle began working for WFAN Radio in New York City as a producer.
 In 1992, WFAN gave him his own show (Bagels and Baseball).
 In 1993, Eagle was given pregame and postgame duties for the Jets.
 1994 saw Eagle's first year as a Nets play-by-play radio announcer.
 A year later, he was made a TV announcer for SportsChannel, which later became Fox Sports Net New York (now MSG Plus).
 In 1997, WFAN made Eagle play-by-play announcer for Jets games.